One of my favorite places to explore for over the past 30 years is over at the Los Penasquitos Lagoon. Can I take you on tour?

 My Special Place-Los Penasquitos Lagoon

 Well, thank you so much for joining me on a tour of the Los Penasquitos Lagoon.
-As you can see, it is not enormous, but it sure has character.
+As you can see, it is not enormous but has character.

-Check back later as I plan on taking a hike on the Marsh Trail shortly!
+Check back later as I plan to hike on the Marsh Trail shortly!

 As I have previously stated, this lagoon has always held a special place in our hearts.
-I feel incredibly fortunate to have seen so many improvements and witness the transformation of this lagoon over the last 30 years.
+I feel incredibly fortunate to have seen so many improvements and witnessed this lagoon’s transformation over the last 30 years.

 The new bridge has a lot to do with this, so thanks to the new bridge!
 Thank you for allowing more water into the lagoon and improving the circulation.

-Special thanks go to the Los Penasquitos Lagoon Foundation for all the hard work and dedication they all put into preserving as well as researching this environment.
+Special thanks go to the Los Penasquitos Lagoon Foundation for their hard work and dedication to preserving and researching this environment.

-I hope that one day you may witness the Los Penasquitos Lagoon in person.
-There are so many beautiful places to discover in San Diego, especially on the coastline!
+I hope you may one day witness the Los Penasquitos Lagoon in person.
+San Diego has many beautiful places to discover, especially the coastline!

 Please leave any comments or questions that you may have down below.